randriu/synthesis/README.md

 ./experiment.sh
 ```

-Notice that the latter call merely evaluates *more* benchmarks with longer timeouts.
+Notice that the latter call merely evaluates *more* synthesis problems with longer timeouts.
 We recommend running this script only overnight: at default settings and with VM having 4 CPU cores, this evaluation should take around 6 hours.
 To understand the experiments and alternatives settings, please consult the remaining sections in which we advise you how to create tables with different user-set timeouts and even how to run individual experiments.

 **Please note** that all of the discussed synthesis methods -- CEGIS, CEGAR and the novel integrated method -- are subject to some nondeterminism during their execution, and therefore during your particular evaluation you might obtain slightly different numbers of iterations as well as execution times.
 Furthermore, the switching nature of the integrated method heavily depends on the timing, which can again result in fluctutations in the observed measurements.
 However, the qualitative conclusions -- e.g. overall performance of hybrid vs CEGAR or overall quality of MaxSat counterexamples vs those obtained by a novel approach -- should be preserved.